-- Transaction fees are based on organization type. - Approximately 4% of revenues are based on annual fees.
+- Transaction fees are based on organization type. - o Approximately 4% of revenues are based on annual fees. - Approximately 92% of revenues are based on transaction fees, which may depend on factors like weather (wind and solar generation levels) and state regulatory policies (retirement, transfers, etc.).